MostroP2P/mostro/README.md

     Mostro-->>Seller: Thanks! talk to buyer now
 ```

-In this repository we are building a Mostro on Rust.
+In this repository we are building a Mostro daemon on Rust.

 ## Client